Port Adelaide: Educational and community facilities

+Tauondi Aboriginal College

 Tauondi Aboriginal College is located at 1 Lipson Street.

+Yitpi Yartapuultiku

 The Yitpi Yartapuultiku Aboriginal Cultural Centre (known as "Yitpi"), located on the banks of the river, opened on 1 June 2025, with around 11,000 people attending the opening event.
 Co-designed by architects and Aboriginal elders such as Lewis O'Brien, the centre and its landscaped surrounds were funded by both local government and federal funding.
 The surrounds are planted with native plants, including mangroves and reeds, and a bush food garden is planned.
 It is a place for Kaurna people to gather and share their culture, and the centre will also provide training in hospitality and tourism, as well as classes teaching language, making artefacts and bush foods, and other activities.
 The inaugural CEO is Lee-Ann Buckskin.
 Yitpi Yartapuultiku is Kaurna for "The Soul of Port Adelaide".
 A naming ceremony for the centre was earlier held on 16 August 2022, which included a Welcome to Country by Lewis O'Brien and a smoking ceremony by Michael O'Brien.

+Ashley Halliday Architects, were selected to design the building after a tender process by Port Adelaide Enfield Council, while Warwick Keates of Wax Design were responsible for the Landscape Architecture.
+Construction took place between May 2023 and March 2025.
+The project cost was around A$35 million.
+The project has earned several accolades, including: